ioBroker-Bot/ioBroker.flexcharts/README.md

 Remark: When npm module `javascript-stringify` is installed, it's functionality could also be used by malicious code (Cross-Site-Scripting).
 Therefore, ioBroker should not be accessible from the Internet when using this module.

+### Using event driven functions within definition of chart
+* description is missing, yet

 ## Templates
 Javascript templates are available for some uses cases:
 * chart using data from history adapter: [template1](templates/flexchartsTemplate1.js)